opensciencegrid/dosar/docs/ASP2018/03-FirstManagedJob.md

 $ module load gcc
 ```

-Next, create a file called simple.c using your favorite editor.
-Put it anywhere you like in your home directory.
-In that file, put the following text.
-Copy and paste is a good choice:
+Let's create a directory to perform the condor tests.
+Execute the following two commands in your Linux shell:
 ```
 $ mkdir -p ~/condor-test
 $ cd ~/condor-test
 ```

+Next, create a file called simple.c using your favorite editor.
 Use your preferred text editor to create this C program.
 If you don't have one, use 'nano', as shown below.
+The file will be in the condor-test directory.
+In that file, put the following text.
+Copy and paste is a good choice:

 ```
 $ nano simple.c